 The Lectureship Program is designed with two target groups in mind: university graduates from German-speaking countries and young researchers or lecturers working at universities in Asia.
 During their time on the Lectureship Program, the two groups meet at several events in Germany and Asia.

 The Lectureship Program awards grants for a year.
 All lecturers are part of a well-functioning network during this period and can remain within this network after their lectureship has ended.
 The year starts in summer 2019, with all lecturers coming together for a launch meeting in Germany.
 This is followed by a meet-up in Asia in the fall 2019 and another in spring 2020.
 The academic year is then brought to a close with a get-together back in Germany in summer 2020.

 The program rests on three pillars: personal development, university teaching and project work.

 Who organizes and sponsors the project?

-The project partner is MitOst e.V., a nonprofit organization founded in 1996 by former lecturers of the Robert Bosch Stiftung as a platform for further networking and project work.
-The organization’s activity profile and network has been growing ever since.
-Today, MitOst serves as an umbrella organization for several cooperation programs, numerous international projects, the work of ten alumni groups, the annual MitOst Festival, and the diverse involvement of 1,400 MitOst members from 45 countries.
+The Lectureship Program in Asia is a cooperation between the Robert Bosch Stiftung and MitOst association.
+MitOst was founded in 1996 by former lecturers of the Robert Bosch Stiftung as a platform aimed at furthering networking and project work.
+In other words, engaged alumni of the Robert Bosch Stiftung became the Lectureship Program’s organizers.
+The association’s range of activities and network have steadily grown ever since.
+Today, MitOst serves as an umbrella organization for several cooperation programs, numerous international projects, the work of ten alumni groups, the annual MitOst Festival and the wide-ranging involvement of 1,400 MitOst members from 45 countries.

 What additional offerings exist?